wavefrontHQ/docs/pages/doc/ts_downsample.md

 downsample(30, ts(“my.metric”))
 ``

-## Examples
+## Example

-The following example shows the CPU load average for a specified source (blue line).
-The dashed green line shows only one value every 30 minutes.
+The following example shows the latency for a specified source as a blue line.
+The dashed black line shows only one value every 30 minutes.

 ![downsample example](images/ts_downsample.png)